Never miss a transmission — add the Chrome extension RSS YouTube

 The application/ai+json layer is the heart of the system.
 Every page on this site embeds a structured metadata block that browsers ignore but Claude reads first.
 It contains the slug, lens definitions, open questions, dataset paths, and instructions for how an AI should engage with the content.
 The get_page_context tool fetches this block and injects it as context before Claude writes anything.

-All signals — whether from the extension, the web form, or the raw API — pass through the same moderation layer unless accompanied by a valid trusted token.
-The editorial decisions of what to publish remain human.
+All signals — whether from the extension, the web form, or the raw API — publish automatically.
+An automated filter screens for spam and injection; flagged signals are held for review.
+The editorial decisions remain human.
 The analysis and the prose are not.

 Manual method